cosmology-tech/chain-registry/README.md

 ## Developing

-Checkout the repository and bootstrap the yarn workspace:
+Checkout the repository run yarn to initialize the workspace:

 ```sh
 # Clone the repo.